-PRO TIP: To save time, take a taxi from Cancun to Playa Del Carmen and catch a bus or colectivo to Tulum from Playa Del Carmen.
+PRO TIP: To save money, take a taxi from Cancun to Playa Del Carmen and catch a bus or colectivo from Playa Del Carmen.
 Make sure to negotiate the price though, as you can typically lower if by a few hundred pesos, especially if you can speak some Spanish.

 How to get from Tulum to Cancun?

 To make your way back to Cancun, you can take an ADO bus, take a private transfer or get a car rental.